DOML-Lang/DOML/doml_formal_spec.md

     - Decides type after first 'push' therefore a length of 0 is invalid (can't determine type)!
       - i.e. `pushvec 0` is invalid and not an appropriate value.
   - *IR*: `pushvec <long>` i.e. `pushvec 10`
-- `pushmap` (19) pushes map onto stack (dictionary)
-  - *Note:* changes push commands to index commands up to the count of the map.
-    - Though it will have to take two push commands at a time, one for the key; other for the value
-      - Decides type after first two 'push's therefore a length of 0 is invalid (can't determine type)!
-        - i.e. `pushmap 0` is invalid and not an appropriate value and will return an error if in safe mode and do un-defined behaviour in unsafe (most likely nothing as a map counter will probably be implemented).
-  - *IR*: `pushmap <long>` i.e. `pushmap 10`

 ## Interfacing with DOML